kudashevs/php-8-new-features/README.md

 # PHP 8 new features

-This repo contains a docker image with PHP 8 and some new features examples.
-More information about PHP 8 new features you can find on [official release page](https://www.php.net/releases/8.0/en.php).
+This repo contains a list of PHP 8 new features, as well as their usage examples.
+More information about PHP 8 new features you can find on [the official release page](https://www.php.net/releases/8.0/en.php).
+Also, the repo contains a Dockerfile that allows you to build a PHP 8 image with all these examples (it gives you the possibility to get familiar with the latest changes in PHP 8 and how they work, without installing it on your computer).

 ## Usage